Sessions

 Creating a Session

-When you start a new conversation in DorkOS, a session is created with:
+When you start a new conversation, a session is created with:

 - A unique ID (UUID) that identifies the session across all clients